Greece runestones: U 358

 The runestone U 358 (location) in the RAK style was first mentioned by Richard Dybeck who discovered the stone in the foundation of the belfry of Skepptuna Church.
 The parishioners did not allow him to uncover the inscription completely, and they later hid the stone under a thick layer of soil.
 It was not until 1942 that it was removed from the belfry and was raised anew a few paces away.
 The stone is in light greyish granite.
 It is 2.05 m tall above the ground and 0.78 m wide.
-The contractor of the runestone was named Folkmarr and it is a name that is otherwise unknown from Viking Age Scandinavia, although it is known to have existed after the close of the Viking Age.
-It was on the other hand a common name in West Germanic languages and especially among the Franks.
+The contractor of the runestone was named Folkmarr, a name that is otherwise unknown from Viking Age Scandinavia, although it is known to have existed after the close of the Viking Age.
+However, the name was common in West Germanic languages and especially among the Franks.